beginning of content

 What happens to my uterus during labour?

-During active labour, the muscles of your uterus contract to:
+During active labour, the muscles of your uterus contract to open your cervix and help your baby move down into the birth canal.

-Labour contractions start like a wave and build in intensity.
-The contractions move from the top of the uterus right down to the cervix.
-Your uterus will feel tight during the contraction.
-Between contractions, the intensity will ease off and allow you to rest before the next contraction builds.
+Labour contractions start like a wave moving from the top of your uterus right down to your cervix.
+They get stronger and stronger.
+Your uterus will feel tight during a contraction.
+Between contractions, the pain will ease off and allow you to rest before the next contraction builds.

 Unlike Braxton Hicks, labour contractions become stronger, more regular and more frequent in the lead up to giving birth.